-Since coming to the Washington, DC area, she has served with the:
+After coming to the Washington, DC area, she served with the:

 She joined the Marine band in 1991, played with the Marine Band White House Chamber Orchestra for four Presidential administrations, and was the Concertmaster when she retired from the Marines in 2015.

-[Mr. Kim Miller, who also played 2nd Violin on this recording, had previously been the concertmaster of the Marine Chamber Orchestra when he retired in 2008.]
+[Note.
+Another member of the chamber orchestra for this album was Mr. Kim Miller, who played 2nd Violin on this recording.
+He was the concertmaster of the Marine Chamber Orchestra before Ms. Chudacoff until he retired in 2008.]

-Ms. Chudacoff is involved in various D.C. metro area activities including:
+Ms. Chudacoff remains involved in various D.C. metro area activities including: